 An insurance company or broker issues a certificate of insurance (COI) that verifies the existence of an insurance policy and summarizes the policy's key aspects and conditions.

-Why are certificates of insurance requested?
+Why are certificate of insurance requested?

-Certificates of insurance are proof of insurance for clients or businesses to mitigate their risks by ensuring they are protected.
+They are proof of insurance for clients or businesses to mitigate their risks by ensuring they are protected.

 For example, financial institutions often request insurance certificates before lending money to ensure their financing is protected.